SAINIAbhishek/guess-my-number/README.md

 # guess-my-number

-In this the user guess my number.
-Build in Javascript.
+A game build in Javascript.